Dear Patients of Dental Health Works,

--We ask that we speak with you on the phone prior to your appointment to review
+-We will ask that we speak with you on the phone prior to your appointment to review

 protocol and screening questions.

--Per NH State requirements please wear a mask or face covering when you enter the
+-Per NH State requirements please wear a mask coving your mouth and nose when you enter the office.

 social distancing we ask that only the patient enter the office.
 Friends, family etc are